logicalahara/tkssharma.com/content/posts/2020-01-20-async-promises-async-await.md

       });
   });
 ```
-The above chain can be simply written as:
+The above chain can be simply written as below and it look nice and clean

 ```javascript
 document